graphql/graphql.github.io/src/content/graphql-js/APIReference-GraphQLHTTP.md

 See the [tutorial](/graphql-js/running-an-express-graphql-server/) for sample usage.

-See the [GitHub README](https://github.com/graphql/graphql-http) for more extensive documentation of the details of this method.
+See the [GitHub README](https://github.com/graphql/graphql-http) for more extensive documentation, including how to use `graphql-http` with other server frameworks.